IntelTakes/Hidden-Friends-Finder/README.md

 HFF automates search for friends of targeted profile based on graph search method.
 It's designed as OSINT tool for online investigations (not stalking your ex :wink:).
 Depends on profile activity and privacy settings it can "extract" from 30% to 90% of private friends list.

 ### _Requirements_:
-- Python 3 plus additional libraries: Click, Progress, Requests. (check requirements.txt)
+- Python 3 plus additional libraries: Click, tqdm, Requests. (check requirements.txt)

-- Selenium headless webdriver.
-HFF checks for installation and installs webdriver if none found.
+- Chrome browser installed.
+Selenium headless webdriver is included for Windows and MacOS.
+HFF checks for OS type and choose correct driver.

 - Target profile must have at least one post and one comment or reaction visible publicly.